 In fact, a sizable portion of the exhibit depicts not the realities of Latin America, but rather the imagined beauty of European colonizers.
 Much of the art was used by American and European businesses to encourage investing in their operations abroad.

 In another piece titled “The Heart of the Peruvian Andes” by Norton Bush, a mountain’s massive white slopes cascade into a land of red dirt and exuberant palm fronds.
-In a little two-hut village set on the mountainside, a squiggly puff of steam rises from the steam of a train, a wisp of reference to the European colonialism that devours so much of the exhibit.
+In a little two-hut village set on the mountainside, a squiggly puff of steam rises.
+It is the steam of a train, a wispy reference to the European colonialism that devours so much of the exhibit.

 It is not a passenger train.
 What is left of the native populations in these lands has few places to go.
 Rather, the train is for transporting the land’s resources such as minerals.
 Bellermond added the detail so that the piece could function as an advertisement for U.S. investments in the exploitation of South America’s land.
 The piece was commissioned by Henry Meiggs, a U.S. mining magnet.